XoTENoC/changversity/COMP-SCI-3012/Assignment2/README.md

   - json-2.11.0.jar

 The other dependency is jUnit but the make file will install and pull the correct files to run all the test.

+## Run Steps

+The following is how to run the code within this assignment

+## Testing Challenges

+Throughout this assignment the hardest part was coming up with a good way to test the server.
+Testing the functions that return the data to the socket was simple as we are able to just assert that it is returning a string but making sure that the socket it sending the correct data is harder.